 - Records kills, grievous injuries, bullets fired, bullets remaining etc

-- Alarm unit activates and inhibits soldier, weapon and equipment, and vehicles
+- Alarm unit activates and inhibits soldier, weapon, equipment and vehicles

 - Rugged, laptop-based Exercise Control

-- Commanders can conduct briefings, plan operations and analyse terrains
+- Commanders can conduct briefings, plan operations and analyze terrains